Non-vanishing of geodesic periods of automorphic forms

-\begin{remark} We could have applied H\"{o}lder inequality instead of Cauchy--Schwartz and obtain $\alpha =\lr{\frac{a(N)^k}{C(k)}}^{1/(k-1)}$ and obtain possibly a stronger result.
-However, none of the constants $C(k)$ have been computed besides $k=0,1$, and the upper bounds of $C(k)$ from \cite{raulf16} would indicate fast decay for $\alpha$ as $k \to \infty$. \end{remark} \AtNextBibliography{ } [heading=bibintoc,title={References}]
+\begin{remark} If one applies H\"{o}lder inequality instead of Cauchy--Schwarz one obtains $c =\lr{\frac{a(N)^k}{C(k)/(k+1)}}^{1/(k-1)}\cdot\beta$ for any $k\geq 1$.
+However, none of the constants $C(k)$ have been computed besides $k=0,1$, and the upper bounds of $C(k)$ from \cite{raulf16} would indicate fast decay as $k \to \infty$. \end{remark} \AtNextBibliography{ } [heading=bibintoc,title={References}]